timm/FFFT_Fastread-FFT_FSE18/reviewers_comments.md

 I do see the contribution part at the end of intro.
 However, honestly, number 1, i.e., “we bring this idea to you”, is not a contribution, but rather the paper itself.
 Number 3 is a bit weak since some of the subjects in this paper is also in Java and trying software defect prediction on a domain of software is although indeed a contribution, but not significant.
 Otherwise one can just pick a new domain, try it out and claim contribution.
 I hope the authors can support their contribution more in the rebuttal and convince me the significance of it (not just emphasizing the ones in page 3).

-> need a better list of controbutuobns
+> need a better list of contributions

 2. The need of the approach.
 This is another major concern of mine.
 This technique, although useful in cases, may not be needed at all in many cases.
 Using issue tracking system to link issue reports to the commits and use the data in the issue reports to label the commit is a very common practice in software prediction.
 I understand there are always projects that are without an issue tracker.
 This makes me remember once upon a time, people study how to combine changes in CVS into change sets.
 If you ask me are those techniques useful, of course.
 There are still projects on the planet using CVS.
 But the relevance is decreasing.

 In fact, I checked some of the subjects that the authors study, some of them have issue ids right in their commit messages and some do have an issue tracker, that you can mine to link back to the commits.

-> ???

 Hence I would like to ask the authors how useful is their approach considering the fact that one may link issue tracker to the version control and label commits based on that.
 My suggested way may be study how often a project (say in github) do not use internal issue tracker or an external one.
 Or even the ones that use, how often the commits cannot be linked to an issue to be labelled, in order to better motivate the work.

-> clarifications...
+> I think I need to go through all the data to provide the chart for how the proportions of bug fixes that do not include the issues ids within the commit messages.
+3 out of 9 projects clearly not use the Github

 3. Unclearness of the bug prediction models.
 By reading through RQ2 to RQ4, I am a bit confused about whether each RQ is doing commit level or file level bug prediction.
 I assume RQ2 is commit level bug prediction.
 But the highlight box of RQ2 in top left of page 9, says, buggy code.
 Also, the first line of page 9, “such code” should be “such commit”, I assume.